A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Talk about your tastes, interests and activities;
+Talk about tastes, interests and activities;

 Ask questions and make social connections;